drivera123/LDRS500/unit-4.-transformative-and-servant-leadership.md

 ## **Assessment**

-In this Unit session, there are four Journal articles included in your reading.
+In this Unit 4 session, there are Journal articles included in your reading.
 Please review all articles and **respond to two of the journals on questions provided under them**.
 Each journal response to should be a maximum of 400 words each.

 [Article 1: Smith, B.N., Montagno, R.V. and Kuzmenko, T.N. \(2004\).
 Transformational and servant leadership: Content and contextual comparisons.
 Journal of Leadership and Organizational Studies 10\(4\), 80-92.](http://jlo.sagepub.com/cgi/reprint/10/4/80?ijkey=tyfQCRXQaZsnA&keytype=ref&siteid=spjlo)